DODO-unique/Pyferno/universal/DynamicPython/index.md

 5. Inspecting callables: `__code__`, `__defaults__`, `__annotations__`
 6. `locals()`, `globals()`, `vars()`: Contextual introspection

+Note: Can create a utility that gives object data

 ---

 ### **III.
 Execution of Code as Data**